Eppu/eetueskelinen.com/README.md

 <a href="https://eetueskelinen.com" target="_blank"><img alt="Vercel deployment status badge" src="https://img.shields.io/github/deployments/Eppu/portfolio-next/production?label=vercel&logo=vercel"></a>

-<b>This project is still being worked on, and is likely to have breaking changes happening on the master branch regularly.
-Proceed with caution.</b>
+<strong>This project is still being worked on, and is likely to have breaking changes happening on the master branch regularly.
+Proceed with caution.</strong>

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-The project contains a lot of legacy code that is yet to be converted to a more modern state.

 ## Getting Started

 Copy the sample `.env` files and fill in the correct information.
-(Will explain this later)
+Better explanation to come.

 First, run the development server: